How to Play Roulette Online

 EUROPEAN ROULETTE

 European Roulette tables look very similar to the American variant, with the only difference being that there is no double zero (00).
-There are 37 numbers, from 1 to 36 to zero (0), with 1 to 36 being either red or black, while 0 is green.
+There are 37 numbers, from 1 to 36 to zero (0), with 1 to 36 being either black or red, while 0 is green.
 The house edge for European Roulette is 2.7%.

 Again, the maximum payout for a single number bet is 35 to 1.
 Here are the odds of success for the main bet types in European Roulette: